 - Use this detergent just as you would any laundry soap to clean clothes.

-- This homemade liquid laundry soap is highly concentrated which means you need only a small amount to get a dirty job done.
+- This homemade liquid laundry soap is highly concentrated, which means you need only a tiny amount to get a dirty job done.

-- For a front loader, use 1-2 tablespoons.
+- For an HE front loader, use 1-2 tablespoons.

 - Add the detergent directly to your washer or the laundry soap compartment.